 Certified Nurse Midwives (CNMs) are educated in both midwifery and nursing.
 Midwifery, as practiced by certified nurse midwives, encompasses a full range of primary health care services for women, from adolescence through and beyond menopause.

-Our providers are devoted to caring for the medical needs of women during all stages of their lives, from adolescence through and past menopause.
+Our providers are devoted to caring for the medical needs of women during all stages of their lives.
 We offer a broad spectrum of high quality preventative and specialty care.

 Some of the services offered are: